jjhenrichs/Jammming/README.md

 # Jammmming

-A React Project that uses the Spotify Web API to search for songs, customize playlists, and save the paylist directly into their Spotify Account.
+A React Project that uses the Spotify Web API to search for songs, customize playlists, and save the playlist directly into their Spotify Account.

 ## Technology Used

 - React 18.2.0
-- React Testing library 13.4.0
+- React Testing Library 13.4.0
 - Jest 5.17.0
+- user-event 13.5.0
 - [Spotify Web API](https://developer.spotify.com/documentation/web-api)

 ## Features